isomerpages/moe-fuhuasec/_announcements/Canteen Advertisement.md

 <ol data-tight="true" class="tight">
 <li>
 <p>Download and complete the <a href="https://drive.google.com/file/d/1gp4H0_tx77rqW5PzHc_EJjAols52l_6z/view?usp=drive_link" rel="noopener noreferrer nofollow" target="_blank">application form</a>.
-You may also request for a hardcopy from the School’s General Office.</p>
+You may also request for a hardcopy form from the School’s General Office.</p>
 </li>
 <li>
 <p>Attach the following documents together with the application form:</p>